Skip to main content

 const { customerName, integrationName } = event.data.data;

-// Log out the customer and integration name.
-You can replace this with whatever data or helper functions you want
+// Log the customer and integration name.
+Replace this with your desired data handling or helper functions

 console.log(